Free school meals

 If you live in Bury Council's area, and your child attends a school outside the borough, we will need you to apply by phone on 0161-253-5858 (lines are open 8.45am to 5pm Monday to Friday).

-If you live outside the borough, and your child attends a school in Bury Council's area, please contact your local council to claim.
+If you live outside the borough, and your child attends a school in Bury Council's area, please complete the form below.

 When you apply, we will check with either the Department for Work and Pensions or HM Revenues and Customs that you are receiving a qualifying income, during your application.
 If they confirm you are eligible, we will send an email to your child's school straight away to let them know.
 If we cannot confirm your income we will ask you provide proof of it to us.

 Free school meals will continue as long as you remain eligible.
 There is no need to reclaim them every year.
-However please let us know:
+However please let us know if: